 Nutrition counseling.
 Nutritional state is an important determinant of symptoms, disability, and prognosis in COPD; both overweight and underweight can be a problem.
-Specific nutritional recommendations for patients with COPD are based on expert opinion and some small randomized clinical trials.
-Approximately 25% of patients with Stage II: Moderate COPD to Stage IV: Very Severe COPD show a reduction in both their body mass index and fat free mass.
-A reduction in body mass index is an independent risk factor for mortality in COPD patients (Evidence A).
+Specific nutritional recommendations for patients with COPD are based on expert opinion and some small randomized clinical trials209.
+Approximately 25% of patients with Stage II: Moderate COPD to Stage IV: Very Severe COPD show a reduction in both their body mass index and fat free mass^{12,245,246}.
+A reduction in body mass index is an independent risk factor for mortality in COPD patients^{13,247,248} (Evidence A).

 Health care workers should identify and correct the reasons for reduced calorie intake in COPD patients.
 Patients who become breathless while eating should be advised to take small, frequent meals.
 Poor dentition should be corrected and comorbidities (pulmonary sepsis, lung tumors, etc.) should be managed appropriately.
 Improving the nutritional state of COPD patients who are losing weight can lead to improved respiratory muscle strength249-251.
-However, controversy remains as to whether this additional effort is cost effective.
+However, controversy remains as to whether this additional effort is cost effective^{249,250}.

 Present evidence suggests that nutritional supplementation alone may not be a sufficient strategy.
-Increased calorie intake is best accompanied by exercise regimes that have a nonspecific anabolic action, and there is some evidence this also helps even in those patients without severe nutritional depletion.
-Specific nutritional supplements (e.g., creatine) may improve body composition, but further studies in large numbers of subjects are required before the routine use of these supplements can be recommended.
-Anabolic steroids in COPD patients with weight loss increase body weight and lean body mass but have little or no effect on exercise capacity.
+Increased calorie intake is best accompanied by exercise regimes that have a nonspecific anabolic action, and there is some evidence this also helps even in those patients without severe nutritional depletion252.
+Nutritional supplements (e.g., creatine) do not augment the substantial training effect of multidisciplinary pulmonary rehabilitation for patients with COPD253.
+Anabolic steroids in COPD patients with weight loss increase body weight and lean body mass but have little or no effect on exercise capacity^{254,255}.